-• City and County of San Francisco Departments
+City and County of San Francisco Departments

-- o Develop new digital content following this standard. - Ensure that third-party vendors comply with this policy when providing or creating digital products for the City.
+- Develop new digital content following this standard. - Ensure that third-party vendors comply with this policy when providing or creating digital products for the City.
 Work with the Office of Contract Administration during the bidding and procurement process to ensure the City's accessibility requirements are met by vendors. - Departments should consult with their internal Language Access Ordinance Liaisons on language access best practices.
-Departments are encouraged to have the quality of written translations reviewed by bilingual employees who are certified by the Department of Human Resources.
+Departments are encouraged to have the quality of written translations reviewed by bilingual employees who are fluent or certified by the Department of Human Resources, check the quality of written translations.
 If the Department doesn't have multilingual staff, they should have quality and accuracy checks from external translators.
 Departments are encouraged to ask for feedback on translations from bilingual staff at community groups whose clients receive services from the Department.
 If the translated material involves legal language, Departments are encouraged to ask for feedback from a qualified attorney.